kemus/BeachBall/README.md

 ## Features

 * Kitties have a timer on top of the screen, to tell you when there is a kitty.
-* you can activate Autoclick on kitties, or just an auto-focus on the kitty
+* You can activate Autoclick on kitties, or just an auto-focus on the kitty.
-* You can put audio alerts on common events
 * You can add autoclick on the picture (1 click for keeping ninja, or multiple click per second)
-* Logicats can be solved automaticaly
+* Logicats can be solved automatically.
-* Tool factory can be loaded faster
+* Tool factory can be loaded faster.
 * Caged logicat can be automated to solve every logicat one by one, the max at once for QQ, or get bonemeal.
+* ~~You can put audio alerts on common events~~ Audio alerts are currently non-functional.

 ## How to use this script ?

-Start by installing this script (instructions here : http://xenko.github.io/BeachBall/) Go in the Option panel of the game, and you will find every option to enable at the bottom of the panel.
+Start by installing this script (instructions here : http://codeRitter.github.io/BeachBall/) Go in the Option panel of the game, and you will find every option to enable at the bottom of the panel.

 ## Changelog

+###Version 5.2.0.5

+####New Features
+* Flux Harvest will now be used to harvest flux if it is available.
+* NEW: Clear log option.
+Clears the in-game log to reduce lag.

+####Bug Fixes/Improvements
+* Improvements to logicat, including max solve fix.

 ###Version 5.2.0